JenJayme/new-GOT-quiz/index.md

 ### Game of Thrones Fan Quiz

 This is a slightly cleaned up version of my earliest javascript assignment for  Berkeley Coding Boot Camp.
 The challenge, posed in week 3, was to create a timed quiz game with interactions produced primarily through DOM manipulation using vanilla Javascript and jQuery, and include a high scores record.
 I've done some cleanup of the code to make it work properly.
-As time permits, I plan to add more questions and more dynamic features, as well as rewrite the traditional For Loops with map functions.
-Additions and collaborations are welcome.
+As time permits, plans for enhancement include adding more questions, more dynamic features, replacing simple alert boxes with nicer modals, and rewriting the traditional For Loops with map functions.

+Additions and collaborations from other GOT fans are welcome!

 <hr>